virtual-cast/Zenject/Documentation/WritingAutomatedTests.md

 }
 ```

+To test the class do the following:
+- Open up Unity's Test Runner by clicking Window -> General -> Test Runner
+- Underneath the PlayMode tab click "Create PlayMode Test Assembly Folder".
+This will create a folder that contains the necessary asmdef file that is needed to get access to the Nunit namespace.
+- Select the newly created asmdef file and add a reference to Zenject-TestFramework
-After adding this class to your project, you can add an integration test for it by right clicking somewhere in the Project tab and then selecting `Create -> Zenject -> Integration Test` and then naming it `SpaceShipTests.cs`.
-This will create the following template code with everything you need to start writing your test:
+- Right click inside the folder in the Project tab and select `Create -> Zenject -> Integration Test`.
+Name it `SpaceShipTests`.cs.
+This will create a basic template that we can fill in with our tests
+- This will create the following template code with everything you need to start writing your test:

 ```csharp
 public class SpaceShipTests : ZenjectIntegrationTestFixture